liangxiaowei/liangxiaowei.github.io/data/markdown/eng-word-it.md

 -  It was suggestive somewhat as a picture in outlines —— walden

--  I did not need to go outdoors to take the air, for the atmosphere within had lost none of `it`s freshness —— walden
+-  I did not need to go outdoors to take the air, for the atmosphere within had lost none of `its` freshness —— walden

--  It was not so much within doors as behind a door where I sat, even in the rainiest weather —— walden
+-  `It` was not so much within doors as behind a door where I sat, even in the rainiest weather —— walden

 - I was seated by the shore of a small pond, about a mile and a half south of the village of Concord and somewhat higher than `it`, in the midst of an extensive wood between that town and Lincoln, and about two miles south of that our only field known to fame, Concord Battle Ground; but I was so low in the woods that the opposite shore, half a mile off, like the rest, covered with wood, was my most distant horizon —— walden

--  For the first week, whenever I looked out on the pond `it` impressed me like a tarn high up on the side of a mountain, `it`s bottom far above the surface of other lakes, and, as the sun arose, I saw `it` throwing off `it`s nightly clothing of mist, and here and there, by degrees, `it`s soft ripples or `it`s smooth reflecting surface was revealed, while the mists, like ghosts, were stealthily withdrawing in every direction into the woods, as at the breaking up of some nocturnal conventicle —— walden
+-  For the first week, whenever I looked out on the pond `it` impressed me like a tarn high up on the side of a mountain, `its` bottom far above the surface of other lakes, and, as the sun arose, I saw `it` throwing off `its` nightly clothing of mist, and here and there, by degrees, `its` soft ripples or `its` smooth reflecting surface was revealed, while the mists, like ghosts, were stealthily withdrawing in every direction into the woods, as at the breaking up of some nocturnal conventicle —— walden

--  A lake like this is never smoother than at such a time; and the clear portion of the air above `it` being shallow and darkened by clouds, the water, full of light and reflections, becomes a lower heaven `it`self so much the more important —— walden
+-  A lake like this is never smoother than at such a time; and the clear portion of the air above `it` being shallow and darkened by clouds, the water, full of light and reflections, becomes a lower heaven `itself` so much the more important —— walden

--  It is well to have some water in your neighborhood, to give buoyancy to and float the earth —— walden
+-  `It` is well to have some water in your neighborhood, to give buoyancy to and float the earth —— walden

 -  One value even of the smallest well is, that when you look into `it` you see that earth is not continent but insular —— walden